 Question: How do I know if my computer has everything it needs?

-Answer: The easiest way to make sure your computer has the browser requirements it needs is to run a System Test, like the one here.
-If your computer is missing any plug-ins, the System Test will give you the links to install them.
+Answer: The easiest way to make sure your computer has the browser requirements it needs is to run a System Test.

 Question: My computer came with Microsoft Works.
 Is that an OK Word Processor?